 Note: When a moving load is included in the solution, it will automatically run as an Envelope solution.
 This is because a moving load solution includes so much information; the output has been simplified down to just the max and min values.

 4. Graphically Verifying your Moving Load

-Before solving you can graphically verify the moving load using the animation option in Plot Options.
+Before solving you can graphically verify the moving load using the 'Animate Moving Loads' option in the View toolbar.

-- This will open a new model view with the moving load now animated and the animation controls.
+This will open a new 3D view with the moving load now animated and the animation controls.